Vitor Belfort: ADCC Championships

 In 2001 Belfort participated in the ADCC championships, in their Absolute division.
 Prior to that competition he had already faced Hiroki Fukuda, winning by submission, and Mark Robinson, losing by points.
 In the championship Belfort faced Genki Sudo, winning by points, Ricco Rodriguez, winning by points, Ricardo Arona in the semi-final, losing by points and finally in the 3rd place fight defeating Ricardo Almeida by advantage after Almeida was unable to continue due to an injury to his knee, winning the bronze medal.

 Boxing career

 Neves vs. Belfort

 On 11 April 2006, Belfort made his professional boxing debut against Josemario Neves.
 Belfort won by TKO within the first minute after knocking his opponent down three times.
-This has been his sole venture into the sport of professional boxing so far.
+This was his first venture into the sport of professional boxing.

-Belfort has expressed a desire to return to professional boxing, stating in 2008 that he was interested in talking with Golden Boy Promotions regarding a deal.
+Belfort had expressed a desire to return to professional boxing, stating in 2008 that he was interested in talking with Golden Boy Promotions regarding a deal.
 In 2010, in response to former IBA Heavyweight Champion James Toney's challenge to fight an MMA fighter in the boxing ring, Belfort expressed interest in representing the sport of MMA against Toney in a 6-round professional match.
 James Toney, however, went on to be defeated in the UFC Octagon by Randy Couture at UFC 118.